The Gambling Act 2005 identifies which legal lotteries require a Gambling Commission licence or local authority registration.

 A lottery where the proceeds will not exceed £20,000 in a single lottery and the combined proceeds do not exceed £250,000 in a calendar year.

 Although a licence isn’t required, the lottery must be registered with the local authority where the society’s head office is located.

 The application process usually takes 14 days and you must wait until the application has been determined before you proceed.

-The promoting society of a small society lottery has a duty to accurately reflect the results of any lottery it holds by submitting a statutory Return Form (pdf) to the local authority within 3 months of the lottery draw taking place.
+The promoting society of a small society lottery has a duty to accurately reflect the results of any lottery it holds by submitting a statutory return form to the local authority within three months of the lottery draw taking place.